 5. Spice up your walk

-If you’ve become bored of your regular walk, then consider spicing it up by doing something a bit different – like going for a mindful walk, or a photowalk.
-Or, planning a walk to somewhere completely new that you’ve never been to before.
+If you’ve become bored of your regular walk, then consider spicing it up by doing something a bit different – like going for a mindful walk or a photowalk, or even by planning a walk to somewhere completely new that you’ve never been to before.
 You might be amazed at how even simple tricks like turning a regular back and forth route into a circular route can help make it feel more satisfying.

 Finding a new route